First Love (1996 TV series)

-First Love (Korean: 첫사랑) is a South Korean television series starring Bae Yong-joon, Choi Soo-jong and Lee Seung-yeon.
+First Love (Korean: 첫사랑) is a South Korean television series starring Choi Soo-jong, Lee Seung-yeon, and Bae Yong-joon.
 It aired on KBS2 from September 7, 1996 to April 20, 1997 on Saturday and Sunday at 19:55 for 66 episodes.

 It is currently the second highest-rated Korean drama of all time, based on single episode viewership ratings, reaching 65.8% on its final broadcast on April 20, 1997.
 Its average rating for its entire run was 52.6%.
 In 1997, the series aired on China Central Television to commercial success and is widely considered the beginning of the Korean Wave.

 Plot

-Brothers Sung Chan-woo and Sung Chan-hyuk and their sister Sung Chan-ok live in the poor countryside outside with their father Sung Duk-bae, trying to get by as a farming family.
+Brothers Sung Chan-woo and Sung Chan-hyuk and their sister Sung Chan-ok live in the poor countryside with their father Sung Duk-bae, trying to get by as a farming family.

 The stern and hard-working Chan Woo and his older brother Chan Hyuk, an aspiring artist, are both in love with Hyo-kyung.
-She returns Chan-hyuk 's affection.
+She returns Chan-hyuk's affection.
 After learning the two are dating, Chan-woo finds it hard to be around her, though she tries to continue to be friendly with him.
-Lee Jae-ha (Jo Kyung Hwan), Hyo Kyeong's gangster father, is against her dating a poor artist.
+Lee Jae-ha (Jo Kyung Hwan), Hyo-Kyung's gangster father, is against her dating a poor artist.

 A mysterious accident leaves Chan-hyuk paralyzed.
-Chan-woo, now a law student, gives up his career and joins the underground world of the mafia to seek revenge on Hyo Kyung's family for his own family's suffering.
+Chan-woo, now a law student, gives up his career and joins the underground world of the mafia to seek revenge on Hyo-Kyung's family for his own family's suffering.

 As the series progresses, Chan-woo is still in love with Hyo-kyung and is torn between his love, the loyalty to his brother and desire for revenge.
 As the paralyzed Chan-hyuk grows distant to Hyo-kyung, she became drawn to Chan-woo.
 There was also the childhood friend Kang Suk-hee with a crush on Chan-woo.